 - Understockins main issue is that businesses won’t have enough products to fill the demand.

-- There are many programs that can be purchased and used to help with this problem.
+- Many programs can be purchased and used to help with this problem.

 Overstock and Understock Defined

 Overstock means an excess of inventory beyond the demand.
 Understock means a shortage of products to meet customer needs.
-Both these scenarios can have significant impacts on a company’s profitability, customer satisfaction, and overall brand reputation.
+Both these scenarios can significantly impact a company’s profitability, customer satisfaction, and overall brand reputation.

 Understanding the Dilemma of Overstock

-Overstock occurs when businesses hold more inventory than what is needed to meet customer demands.
+Overstock occurs when businesses hold more inventory than needed to meet customer demands.
 This situation can arise due to various factors.
-These factors include forecasting errors, inaccurate demand predictions, bulk purchasing, or simply overzealous stocking practices.
+These factors include forecasting errors, inaccurate demand predictions, bulk purchasing, or overzealous stocking practices.
 Having some buffer stock is necessary to cater to unexpected surges in demand.
-But, excessive overstock can lead to several adverse consequences including:
+However, excessive overstock can lead to several adverse consequences, including: